Skip to content

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-had not caused it to rain upon the earth, and there was not a man to till the ground.
+hadn’t sent rain on the earth, and there wasn’t a man to till the ground.

 2:7 And YAHWEH יְהֹוָה